 The Crop Rotation Survey, conducted through the College of Agriculture and Bioresources at the University of Saskatchewan, benchmarks the changes and advancements made in crop production over the past 25 years.
 The purpose of this project is to evaluate farmers’ progress towards sustainable on-farm practices.
-The data will be used to inform government and the public about the improvements in crop production sustainability.
+The data will be used to inform governments and the public about the improvements in crop production sustainability.

 The Crop Rotation Survey will collect information on all aspects of farmers’ production, from seeding, fertilizer, tillage, and chemical application to harvest, during the periods of both 1991-1994 and 2016-2019.
 Due to the recent provincial increases in Covid-19 cases, all participation has been moved online.
 Farmers are invited to participate online by completing the survey from home.
 Though we will be collecting information from both 1991-1994 and 2016-2019, farmers do not need to have been farming in both periods to participate.
 Participants of the Crop Rotation Survey will receive up to $200 in compensation.

-You will be given the choice of which week in November or December you would like to complete the survey online.
+When registering, you will be given the choice of which week from December to February you would like to complete the survey online.
 You will have 5 days, beginning on Monday of your selected week and ending on Friday afternoon, to complete the online survey.
 It will likely take between 2-4 hours to complete all components of the survey, however, you will be able to save your progress and return to the survey throughout the week.